amida-tech/recruitment-registry/api/docs/api.md

 };
 ```

 Questions can be grouped into sections.
-Currenly only one level deep sections are possible
+Currenly only one level deep sections are supported

 ```js
 survey = {